phucnm/pzip-fse/README.md

 ## Compression ratios

 The table below compares compression ratios on two common datasets for data compression Calgary and Canterbury.
+The numbers in the columns are compressed sizes in bytes by the corresponding compressor.
 It's worth noting that pzip is a simple and unoptimized program but has achieved a comparable peformance to a commercial standard like gzip.

 | File	                        | gzip	    | pzip      |